Mass is a central concept in physics. Yet, when people go looking for it by…

 How Gravity Differs from the Electrostatic Force

-The electrostatic force and gravity have a number of differences that seem to indicate that these forces must be largely unrelated.
+The electrostatic force and gravity have a number of differences that seem to indicate that these forces must be unrelated.
 However, on closer inspection we find that these differences are fully accounted for in a model where gravity is due to an imbalance in the electrostatic force.

 Surface phenomenon vs universal phenomenon